wills106/homeassistant-solax-modbus/docs/solax-mode1-modbus-power-control.md

+## Solax Mode 1 Modbus Power Control (autorepeat)

+Not to be confused with the remotecontrol_xxxx_direct approach.

 ## Why use Modbus power control?

 Normal power controls are written to EEPROM, so there are not well suited for use in automations as the automation might write too often.